-The EEFF boasts large audiences, ever increasing industry support, high levels of international press coverage, and a large and incredibly diverse range of partnerships with organisations such as Amnesty International, Sheffield Doc/Fest, World Pride, Digital Shoreditch and Film London.
-The festival received unprecedented levels of attention in 2012, showcasing films to diverse, engaged audiences in record numbers.
+The EEFF boasts large audiences, ever-increasing industry support, high levels of international press coverage, and a large and incredibly diverse range of partnerships with organisations such as AmnestyInternational UK, Sheffield Doc/Fest, the BFI and Film London.
+The festival received unprecedented levels of attention in 2015, showcasing films to diverse, engaged audiences in record numbers.

 Originally founded in 2000 as a platform for filmmakers living and working in East London, the EEFF has since expanded to represent and showcase the very best in both British and international cinema whilst retaining its commitment to one of the world’s most vibrant filmmaking communities.
 The East End Film Festival is a completely not-for-proft CIC (Coummunity Interest Company), with no headline or corporate sponsors.